Historic upgrade breathes new life into Bondi Surf Bathers Life Saving Club

 Redevelopment of the club has been a priority for many years.
 The club’s Building and Design Committee continues to conduct extensive consultation with a broad cross-section of members and section heads to ensure we cater to the needs of all membership groups.

-Late last year, together with Council, we embarked on a comprehensive and well publicised formal community consultation process on a draft concept design.
+In 2020, together with Council, we embarked on a comprehensive and well publicised formal community consultation process on a draft concept design.
 The design was well received by the community, with an overwhelmingly positive response.
-Constructive feedback from that process has now been incorporated into a final concept design which has been lodged as a Development Application for formal assessment.
+Constructive feedback from that process was incorporated into a final concept design which was lodged as a Development Application for formal assessment in 2021.

-In announcing this historic heritage upgrade of the world’s oldest surf club, Mayor of Waverley, Paula Masselos said the design has been guided by a detailed Conservation Management Plan and is formally supported by The Heritage Council of NSW.
+In announcing this historic heritage upgrade of the world’s oldest surf club, Mayor of Waverley, Paula Masselos said the design has been guided by a detailed Conservation Management Plan which was formally approved by The Heritage Council of NSW in October 2022.

 “This upgrade will provide significantly improved amenities to cater to the needs of modern surf lifesaving and the community and help foster the next generation of surf life savers.”
 Mayor Masselos said.